from plant to paint to public

-During a two-day event in front of industrial paint producer AkzoNobel’s art space, the history of allotments gardens and agricultural fields upon which the current Zuidas of Amsterdam is built resurfaces.
+During a two-day event in front of industrial paint producer AkzoNobel’s art space, the history of allotments gardens and agricultural fields upon which the current Zuidas of Amsterdam is built resurfaced.

-Join us on September 10th and 11th as curator Jules van den Langenberg and artist Annee Grøtte Viken share their research and plans for a new type of public artwork: A site-specific work that is based on a plant to paint to public principle.
+In September 2025 curator Jules van den Langenberg and artist Annee Grøtte Viken shared their research and plans for a new type of public artwork: A site-specific work that is based on a plant to paint to public principle.

-Curious neighbours, experts and nature lovers are invited to join the transformation of an original 1960’s Friso Kramer Street lantern by ‘woodgraining‘, a traditional painting technique for imitating wood using natural pigments, water and linseed oil.
+Curious neighbours, experts and nature lovers joined the transformation of an original 1960’s Friso Kramer Street lantern by ‘woodgraining‘, a traditional painting technique for imitating wood using natural pigments, water and linseed oil.

 The project is part of a longer-term goal of the artist and curator in collaboration with the (Nelly&)Theo van Doesburg Foundation, to find a permanent destination for a series of circles used for cultivating flax in a neighborhood currently under construction.
 During sowing and harvesting, the circles become sites for social gatherings and seasonal harvest feasts.
 Once the flax is matured it is processed into linseed oil, traditionally used as a base for paint.
 Together with locally sourced pigments, an all-natural paint is then applied to benches, lanterns, and bins in public spaces, using age-old techniques of marble and wood imitation.
 This gives these everyday objects a monumental presence.